SylwBar/gat_core/README.md

 ## Configurations

 The project uses Elixir's Config module to configure project depending on situation.
 There are two configurations defined:
-* dev - default configuration, used for development and tests,
+* dev - default configuration, used for development,
+* test - configuration used during testing (mix test),
 * prod - configuration that should be selected for building project for target host.

 Selecting configuration is done using MIX_ENV shell variable, dev is selected by default.